Albert Brengettsy - Mississippi's Best Community Newspaper

 Sept.
 4, 1956 – July 20, 2022

-Natchez — Homegoing Services for Albert “Bo” Brengettsy, 65, of Vidalia, LA who passed away on July 20, 2022, at family home in Vidalia, LA will be held on Saturday, July 23, 2022, at Zion Chapel Baptist Church in Natchez, MS (Kingston) at 12 P.M. with Pastor Stanley Searcy officiating.
-Interment will follow in the church cemetery under the direction of Marshall Funeral Home.
+NATCHEZ — Homegoing Services for Albert “Bo” Brengettsy, 65, of Vidalia, LA who passed away on July 20, 2022, at his family home in Vidalia, LA were held on Saturday, July 23, 2022, at Zion Chapel Baptist Church in Natchez, MS (Kingston) at 12 p.m. with Pastor Stanley Searcy officiating.
+Interment followed in the church cemetery under the direction of Marshall Funeral Home.

-Visitation services will be held on Friday, July 22, 2022, at Marshall Funeral Home Chapel Natchez, MS from 3 P.M. to 5 P.M.; where masks are required and we practice social distancing and Saturday, July 23, 2022, at Zion Chapel Baptist Church from 11:00 A.M. until service.
+Visitation services were held on Friday, July 22, 2022, at Marshall Funeral Home Chapel Natchez, MS from 3 until 5 p.m.; where masks are required and we practice social distancing and Saturday, July 23, 2022, at Zion Chapel Baptist Church from 11 a.m. until service.

 Email newsletter signup

-Albert was a choir member, and loved fishing and spending time with his family.
+Albert was a choir member, loved fishing and spending time with his family.

-He was preceded in death by mother, Joanna Jones Dee and father, Albert Smith; three brothers, Pastor Walter Smith Sr., Lee Mark Williams and Barney Williams; five sisters, Mae Lee, Janie Lee, Audrey Brown, Katen Smith, Shawonda Smith and Savannah Smith.
+He was preceded in death by his mother, Joanna Jones Dee and father, Albert Smith; three brothers, Pastor Walter Smith, Sr., Lee Mark Williams and Barney Williams; five sisters, Mae Lee, Janie Lee, Audrey Brown, Katen Smith, Shawonda Smith and Savannah Smith.

 Online condolences can be made at www.marshallfuneralhomems.com for the family, as well as memorial tributes.